 Marshall joined Watsi on September 4th, 2013.
-Seven years ago, Marshall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marshall's most recent donation traveled 3,700 miles to support Margaret, a middle-aged single mother from Kenya, to fund a hysterectomy surgery to treat cancer.
+Eight years ago, Marshall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marshall's most recent donation traveled 6,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Marshall has funded healthcare for 100 patients in 13 countries.